pcolby/bipolar/README.md

 See [Hooks](../../wiki/Hooks) for more information.

+### Update

+I've now worked out the latitude, longitude, and altitude encoding!
+Work on the conversion application can begin now :D

 ## How to Help

 Right now, I need help with deciphering the Google Protocol Buffers.
 If you